 Send waste to a better place!
-Learn all about our special events such as the Household Hazardous Waste Day, Leaf and Yard Waste Depots and more!
-We also have information about white metal goods recycling and composting.
+Learn all about our Household Hazardous Waste Days and find information about white metal goods recycling.

 Household hazardous waste are items that can be corrosive, flammable or poisonous.
 Knowing which products are hazardous can help you protect yourself, your family, staff and the environment.
 Please do not dispose of household hazardous waste in your garbage or by pouring items down the drain or stormwater sewers as it will harm the environment.